Nexmo/conversation-docs/README.md

-# API documentation for JS, Android and iOS SDKs
+# API SDK documentation for JS, Android, and iOS

 The docs are hosted on https://developer.nexmo.com/client-sdk/overview